.

 If now a Consent is reached, i.e. the visitor accepts the setting of the cookies, the script will be executed first.

-Attention, to be really sure and to comply with the TTDSG and DSGVO required approach of data economy, variant 2 is actually the recommended variant.
+Attention, to be really sure and to comply with the TDDDG and DSGVO required approach of data economy, variant 2 is actually the recommended variant.

 How does a cookie banner work?